Navy10021/Harbor_Logistics_prediction/README.md

 ### Dataset
 **National Logistics Information Center** provides publicly cargo and passenger transportation data for 27 major ports in Korea (www.nlic.go.kr).
-We applied that data to our preprocessing process and then used it to analyze time series data and train(also predict) a neural network model.
+We applied that data to our preprocessing process and then used it to analyze time series data and train(also predict) a Transfomer-based neural network model.

 ## 2. Model Description